Kajabi/sage-archived/README.md

 # $ ../sage/bin/sage-local-link.sh true
 ```

 The script requires a boolean argument designating whether to setup or tear down the link to your local Sage repo.
-This is an automation of `yarn link`, you can do this process manually as well.
+- Frontend is an automation of `yarn link`, you can do this process manually as well.
 [See the yarn docs for more details.](https://classic.yarnpkg.com/en/docs/cli/link/)
+- Rails Gem is an automation of `bundle config local.sage_rails`

 ### Run Locally